-Analysis of potential changes in average rates indicate that in comparison the standard rate peg change in rate (2.3% for 2014) there would be significant changes in rates for Kogarah residents arising from any of the merger options.
+Analysis of potential changes in average rates indicate that in comparison the standard rate peg change in rate (2.3% for 2014) there would be changes in rates for Rockdale residents arising from either of the merger options, with greater impact on the business community.
+Residential rates would decrease under either merger, although less so under the St George and Canterbury merger.
+The impact on the business ratepayers would be greater under the four council merger option.
 The changes are described in the figures below by reference to a change from the 2014-15 rate and expressed as either an increase or decrease from the current average rate set out above.